 Director of Development

-Zainab is a sophomore in Pfoho concentrating in Social Studies with a Comparative Literature secondary and an Arabic citation.
+Zainab is a junior in Pfoho concentrating in Social Studies with a Comparative Literature secondary and an Arabic citation.
 As Director of Development, Zainab is responsible for managing and executing the strategic plan for the long-term growth of HIS, financially and otherwise.
 She coordinates with HUMA and the graduate school chapters of the Islamic Society for programming and maintains strong relationships with top Harvard administrators.
 In her spare time, Zainab loves to bake, exercise, visit coffee shops, and read.